Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

-\textbf{College major choice - Polychotomous choice.} College students typically make decisions about their college major either during the initial phases of their undergraduate education or at the point of college admissions.
-We assume that there are $J$ majors.
-Given that students weigh various factors when arriving at their major selections, the choice model must account for these considerations.
-In our model, we include variables that capture expected labor market outcomes and students' personal preferences to account for this complex decision-making process.

-We focus exclusively on undergraduate education decisions and omit considerations related to pursuing advanced degrees or discontinuing college studies.\footnote{We do not include duration of education decision in our model compared to \citep{beffy_12}.
-This restriction is compatible with our data since less than 5 percent of students have graduate degrees.} Within our model, student $i$ derives $V_{ij}$ utility from graduating with major $j$.
-We conceptualize this utility as a composite of labor market expectations and other distinctive attributes associated with the chosen major.
+\textbf{Polychotomous choice.} Assume that a decision maker $i$ selects an option among $J$ alternatives.
+Within our model, decision maker $i$ derives $V_{ij}$ utility from choosing $j$.
+We conceptualize this utility as a composite of attributes associated with the chosen alternative, the decision maker, and the expected features of each choice.

-Labor market expectations encompass two primary components: (i) earnings and (ii) working hours.
-The expected labor market earnings vary based on the major $j$ and student characteristics $z_i$.
-We represent the average expected earnings as $\E[w_{ij} | z_i]$, where $w_{ij}$ is the projected earnings associated with major $j$ for student $i$.
-Given that our model solely considers college graduates and excludes further educational investments, we omit the opportunity cost of schooling by assuming that educational duration remains consistent across different majors.
-The second facet of labor market expectations pertains to working hours, a factor with pivotal implications in our model as it captures differences in employment prospects and the adaptability of working arrangements across different majors.
-We use $\E[h_{ij}|z_i]$ to denote the expected working hours associated with major $j$ for student $i$.
-In this context, we can encapsulate the attributed value of the expected labor market conditions of the chosen major after we normalize the earnings with working hours.

-where $v_{ij}^{l}$ is the expected hourly earnings of student $i$ that chooses major $j$ and depends on students' characteristics.

-The remaining part of the utility consists of all other components apart from the labor market conditions linked to major $j$.
-This encompasses students' inclinations towards various majors, their prospects of marriage, and other preferences exclusive to specific majors.
-Therefore, we express the non-pecuniary value of major $j$ for individual $i$:
+Following standard discrete choice models, the decision maker chooses the option that maximizes the expected utility.
+As a consequence, decision maker $i$ chooses alternative $j_i^*$, which gives the highest expected utility:

-where $z_{i}$ represents student $i$'s characteristics (e.g., gender, school performance variables, race, and regional characteristics), $\beta_{j}$ is the corresponding parameter vector associated with the major $j$.
-The term $u_{ij}$ accounts for the latent aspect of utility, encapsulating all unobservable non-pecuniary factors, including marriage expectations and leisure preferences.
-We posit that the latent utility $u$ remains independent of the observed characteristics $z$, which is a standard assumption in the literature on choice modeling.
+where $V_{ij} = x_{1i}\beta _{j} + z_j \delta +u_{ij}$. $z_j$ captures the observable attributes of each alternative that play a role in the decision maker's choice. $x_{1i}$ represents decision maker $i$'s characteristics at the time of the choice, $\beta_{j}$ is the corresponding parameter vector associated with the alternative $j$.
+The term $u_{ij}$ accounts for the latent aspect of utility, encompassing all unobservable factors, including unobserved expectations and preferences.
+We assume that the latent utility $u$ remains independent of the observed characteristics $z, x_1$, which is a standard assumption in the discrete choice literature.